zicat/tributary/doc/user_guide.md

 sink.group_1.function.id=print
 ```

-Please note that the port configuration for server.port and source.s1.netty.port should not be
+Please note that the port configuration for server.metrics.port and source.s1.netty.port should not be
 duplicated and must not be occupied by other processes.

 Start the Tributary service by using this application.properties as follows